DavidCibin/Western-Tic-Tac-Toe/README.md

 * Upon loading, the app should:
   * Initialize the state variables:
+    * Initialize the board array to 9 nulls to represent empty squares.
+The 9 elements will "map" to each square, where index 0 maps to the top-left square and index 8 maps to the bottom-right square.
     * Initialize whose turn it is to 1 (player 'X').
 Player 'O' will be represented by -1.
     * Initialize winner to null to represent that there is no winner or tie yet.
 Winner will hold the player value (1 or -1) if there's a winner.
 Winner will hold a 'T' if there's a tie.
   * Render those state variables to the page: